andreadelprete/andreadelprete.github.io/content/courses/OCLR/index.md

 ---
-title: Control of Legged Robots
+title: Optimization-based Control of Legged Robots
 summary: A 12-hour course for PhD students about reactive control (TSID) and trajectory optimization for legged robots.
 tags:
   - Trajectory Optimization